SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

     )
   }

-  //Create an ClockingArea which will be under the effect of the clkCtrl.coreClockDomain val core = new ClockingArea(clkCtrl.coreClockDomain){
+  //Create a ClockingArea which will be under the effect of the clkCtrl.coreClockDomain val core = new ClockingArea(clkCtrl.coreClockDomain){
     //Do your stuff which use coreClockDomain here val counter = Reg(UInt(4 bits)) init(0)